Qualifying Year of Study for Entry into the MSW Program (non-thesis)

 The Qualifying Year of study for entry into the MSW Program (non-thesis) is designed for students who already have completed an undergraduate degree in a discipline other than Social Work and would like to pursue a graduate degree in Social Work (MSW).
 The main objectives of this Qualifying Year are to provide students with foundation knowledge and skills pertinent to the practice of social work and to prepare them for entry into the MSW program.

 Applicants admitted into the “Qualifying Year” for entry into the MSW are immersed, over two terms of full-time study only, in coursework and field placement.
 This full-time qualifying year of study is comprised of 15 credits per term in which coursework and field placement are integrated and run concurrently.
 No part-time option for study is available.
+Qualifying Year courses are not offered via distance or on-line education.
+All coursework must be completed at the McGill University downtown campus.
 Candidates who secure a B+ average and successfully complete their fieldwork will apply and be recommended for admission to the MSW (non-thesis option only).
+Once admitted to the MSW, the MSW program can be completed on a full-time basis in one year or a part-time basis over up to five years.
 Applications into the Qualifying Year are accepted for Fall admission only.

 - Admission Requirements for Qualifying Year

 - Course Descriptions

 - CGPA: Applicants demonstrating academic excellence and prior human services experience are considered for admission to the Qualifying Year of study in preparation for entry to the MSW (non-thesis) program.
 Applicant’s undergraduate record must meet a minimum Cumulative Grade Point Average (CGPA) of 3.2 on a 4.0 scale.